zuohuahua/Elastos.RT/DevDoc/docs/getting_started.md

 $ source ~/Elastos.RT/Setup/SetEnv.sh linux
 or
 $ source ~/Elastos.RT/Setup/SetEnv.sh
-then choose the index number of index number of _linux_ item from the numbered list
+then choose the index number of "linux" item from the numbered list
 ```

 2. emake